kaanevranportfolio/Appetit_ASP.NET_SQL_Server_CI-CD_Helm/README.md

 ---

+---
-**Built with ❤️ using ASP.NET Core, Docker, and modern development practices**
+**Built with ❤️ using ASP.NET Core, Docker, Kubernetes, and modern DevOps practices**